 What to Bring: Trips will go on unless there is extreme weather (e.g., lightning storms, wind) in the area.
 Participants should come prepared with rain gear, sun hats, sunscreen, warm clothes (it can be significantly colder on the water than on the land), water, and closed-toe shoes.
 Everyone participating (or parents/guardians) will need to sign a liability waiver.

-- If you cancel more than 1 week before your scheduled trip departure, no refund will be provided.
+- Cancellations must be made more than 1 week before your scheduled trip departure to be eligible for a refund.

 - No shows are responsible for 100% of trip fees